Guidance for importers and exporters on which chemicals are controlled and how to comply with regulations on hazardous substances.

 Sources of help and support in the chemicals sector

 As an importer or exporter in the chemicals sector, you can turn to a range of bodies for help and information.

-The government organisation with primary responsibility for providing trade support is UKTI.
-You can find information on the services they offer to exporters on the UKTI website.
+The government organisation with primary responsibility for providing trade support is UK Trade and Investment (UKTI).

 Government sources of help and information